ptsteadman/notebook/essays/gray-man-style.md

 of the conflict, many well-prepared people helped out their neighbors by giving away supplies.
 Weeks later, most were robbed or even murdered, with the justification that the well-prepared individuals were somehow guilty of hoping for or catalyzing the conflict.
+Or, another writer simply asks readers to think back to high school, where those who "were prepared for the test were called nerds" and hated for it.
+[16]

 Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.
 In general, gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario, and those who attract less attention would be more likely to survive.

 This emphasis of gray man as a lifestyle seems to have originated with the term itself.